 Consolidated revenues for the year ended December 29, 2018 totaled \$5.7 billion, an increase of \$328.6 million, or 6.1 percent, as compared to the prior year.
 Total wholesale revenues were \$5.3 billion for fiscal 2018, an increase of \$250.4 million, or 4.9 percent, as compared to the prior year.
 The categories with the largest revenue gains were paint, grilling, power tools, lawn and garden and electrical.
-New stores are defined as stores that were activated from January 2017 through December 2018.
-In 2018, the Company had an increase in wholesale merchandise revenues from new domestic stores of \$154.4 million.
-This increase was partially offset by a decrease in wholesale merchandise revenues of \$113.5 million related to the impact of both new stores affiliated with the Company and from stores that cancelled their membership in 2017 and 2018.
-Wholesale merchandise revenues to comparable domestic stores increased \$115.3 million.
+New domestic Ace stores are defined as stores that were activated from January 2017 through December 2018.
+In 2018, the Company had an increase in wholesale merchandise revenues from new domestic Ace stores of \$154.4 million.
+This increase was partially offset by a decrease in wholesale merchandise revenues due to domestic Ace store cancellations of \$40.9 million.
+As a result, the Company realized a net increase in wholesale merchandise revenues of \$113.5 million related to the impact of both new Ace stores affiliated with the Company and from Ace stores that cancelled their membership in 2017 and 2018.
+Wholesale merchandise revenues to comparable domestic Ace stores increased \$115.3 million.
 Warehouse sales represented 79.2 percent of wholesale merchandise revenue in 2018 compared to 79.7 percent in 2017, while direct ship sales were 20.8 percent, up from 20.3 percent in 2017.